lolmaus/ember-element-query/README.md

                                       between(s, m)                  · from(xl)
                                        ├────────┤·                   ├─────────>

+Note: in this example `1000` is the largest slice.

-…some become meaningless, they do not limit anything:
+Some become meaningless, they do not limit anything:

      Breakpoint:   0       200px     400px     600px     800px     1000px
                    ├─────────┼─────────┼─────────┼─────────┼─────────┼─────────>